Skip to content

 -H "Content-Type: application/json" \

-The skill instructs the bot to recall at session start for:
+The skill (or plugin auto-recall hook) recalls at session start for:

 • Questions about past decisions, preferences, or history